nalmadi/nalmadi.github.io/_posts/2023-09-14-student-interview-Nick.md

 **Naser: How does your job align with your academic studies at Colby?
 Are there any courses that you found more important/helpful after you started your professional career?**

 I know how to ask questions and communicate because of Colby.
 Those are the most important things I learned at Colby with regard to my job.
 I know how to ask questions.
 You must ask questions in the software engineering world.
-You are not expected to know anything.
+You are not expected to know everything.
 You are only expected to ask questions.
 Also, teamwork is one of the most important skills to have.
 More technically, I learned a lot about software development and refinement from my classes.
 I'm also good at debugging, mostly from all those CS 333 segmentation faults!

 **Naser: Can you tell us about the job search and interview process?
 And how did you prepare for it?**